AAS Special Education Needs Department

 - An effective support program is articulated in Pre-K through Grade12, including procedures and policies, vocabulary, assessments, entrance and exit criteria, transition plans, and other essential components.

-Meet the Pupil Support Services Faculty
+Meet the SEN Faculty

-The Anglo-American School of Moscow’s Pupil Support Services Team and Learning Resources Department is a point of pride at AAS.
-We have a group of talented educators comprised of learning support teachers, teachers' assistants, counselors, a psychologist and an occupational therapist assistant, who collaborate effectively to assure each student’s individual academic and holistic excellence.
+The Anglo-American School of Moscow’s SEN Team and Learning Resources Department is a point of pride at AAS.
+We have a group of talented educators comprised of learning support teachers, teachers' assistants, counselors, a psychologist, speech-language pathologist and an occupational therapist assistant, who collaborate effectively to assure each student’s individual academic and holistic excellence.
 We support students individually to personalize their learning and work with classroom teachers to differentiate their classroom instruction, co-teach, and develop lesson plans.
 We also set individual goals with each of our students, support them to meet those goals, and review their progress regularly.
 These goals range from academic support in a particular subject, to learning behaviors such as organization, self-advocacy, study skills, note-taking, and time-management.
 While our primary focus is supporting students who are having learning difficulties, we work diligently to support any student who is in need of additional support.

 The AAS school psychologist supports the Elementary, Middle and High School Teams to assure quality, consistency, and continuity of services.
 Assessment of academic, developmental, and severe emotional/behavioral disturbances is provided to facilitate the development of individualized academic programs.
 The psychologist consults with parents, teachers, and administrators regarding learning and behavior issues, provides crisis support, and conducts in-service training.